 Karen Gillis Taylor

 I will never run out of ideas for paintings.
 Yet there is another world I love to immerse myself in, and that is color.
 Inventive color and imaginative painting go hand in hand.
-I’m fascinated with why working with color brings me joy, and how a painting can transmit that same uplifting feeling to the viewer.
+I’m fascinated with why working with color affects emotions, and how a painting can evoke emotional responses to the viewer.

-I hope that the viewer will find an element of mystery in these paintings.
-Some seem to have come out of a dream, certainly “Orange Reverie”, “Living by Water”, and “Piazza Anna Sara.”
-At some point, the painter releases the image to the spectator, and it will be up to them to discover a joyful feeling color and imagination can bring.
-That will be my hope.
+I hope that the viewer will find an element of mystery in my paintings.
+Some seem to have come out of a dream, as in “Village Morning”, and “Night City by Water”.
+At some point, the painter releases the image to the spectators, and it will be up to them to discover their own personal feelings.